Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics: Computational Methods

-\begin{acknowledgement} The authors acknowledge the financial support from the Swiss National Science Foundation through the NCCR MUST (Molecular Ultrafast Science and Technology) Network and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 683069 -- MOLEQULE). \end{acknowledgement}
+\begin{acknowledgement} The authors acknowledge the financial support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 683069 -- MOLEQULE) and from the Swiss National Science Foundation through the NCCR MUST (Molecular Ultrafast Science and Technology) Network. \end{acknowledgement}

-\begin{suppinfo} Proof of the symmetry of the two-dimensional signal within the second-order cumulant approximation; $R_{\text{SE}}(t_3, 0, t_1)$ at short times. \end{suppinfo}
+\begin{suppinfo} Derivation of Eqs.~(\ref{eq:S_R})--(\ref{eq:C_tau}), conjugation rules in thermo-field dynamics, thermo-field dynamics expression beyond the Born--Oppenheimer approximation, rephasing and nonrephasing contributions to the spectra of Figs.~\ref{fig:Spectra_Temperature} (bottom) and \ref{fig:SpectrumCorr2D_Anharmonicity} (top), two-dimensional spectra at $t_2 > 0$, $|S_{\text{R}}(t_{3},0,t_{1})|$ at short times, (a)symmetry of the rephasing and nonrephasing spectra in the time domain, and proof of the symmetry of the two-dimensional signal within the second-order cumulant approximation. \end{suppinfo}